Netests/netests/docs/index.md

    }
    ```

-   > Protocols with a "None" is the protocols that had not been tested
+   > Protocols with a "None" is the protocols that has not been tested
    >
    > Don't be affraid about them :smiley: